Kristina01111000/Drws_site/README.md

 - fix cellphone view of menu
 -  new email topics:
 	- does he want articles in monthly course? or as articles?
-	- talk about button shape -> starburst a bad idea looks old

 Need from Dr. W: